Funny-mad-Peeea/ScaiIlp/readme.md

 3.3 Class Hierarchy
 -------------------

-    ILPSolverInterface: published Interface
+    ILPSolverInterface:         Published interface
     |
-    |-> ILPSolverInterfaceImpl: implements all methods of ILPSolverInterface, partially by introducing
+    |-> ILPSolverImpl:          Auxiliary base class to simpilfy implementation of any specific solver.
+        |                       Implements some methods of ILPSolverInterface
-        |                       private virtual methods
+        |                       by calling a smaller number of newly introduced private virtual methods.
         |
-        |-> ILPSolverOsiModel:  implements all modelling methods (e.g., do_add_variable) of
-        |   |                   ILPSolverInterfaceImpl and all methods that influence the modelling
-        |   |                   process (the prepare part of do_prepare_and_solve()) for arbitrary
-        |   |                   solvers whose modelling functionality is exposed via the
+        |-> ILPSolverOsiModel:  Base class for solvers whose modelling functionality is exposed via
+        |   |                   the OsiSolverInterface, i.e. have a partial Osi interface.
-        |   |                   OsiSolverInterface
+        |   |                   Implements all methods they share.
         |   |
+        |   |-> ILPSolverCbc:   Final.
+To use CBC.
-        |   |-> ILPSolverCbc:   implements the remaining, solver specific methods for the Cbc solver
+        |   |                   Implements the remaining, solver specific methods for the CBC solver.
         |   |
+        |   |-> ILPSolverOsi:   Base class for solvers who have a complete Osi interface.
-        |   |-> ILPSolverOsi:   implements the remaining, solver specific methods for arbitrary solvers
+        |                       Implements the remaining, solver specific methods.
-        |                       whose functionality is exposed via the OsiSolverInterface.
-        |                       Currently, the run time limit and the maximum number of threads are
+        |                       Currently, some functions have empty implementations
-        |                       ignored because the OsiSolverInterface does not provide this functionality.
+        |                       because the OsiSolverInterface does not provide this functionality.
         |
-        |-> ILPSolverCollect:   implements all modelling methods (e.g., do_add_variable) of
+        |-> ILPSolverCollect:   Implements all input related methods by storing the data in ILPData.
-            |                   ILPSolverInterfaceImpl and all methods that influence the modelling
+            |                   Base class for all solvers where that is useful.
-            |                   process (the prepare part of do_prepare_and_solve()) and stores these
-            |                   data in ILPData.
             |
+            |-> ILPSolverStub:  Final.
+Solve in a separate process.
-            |-> ILPSolverStub:  do_solve() writes the ILPData to shared memory and calls an external
+                                solve_impl() writes the ILPData to shared memory and calls an external solver.
-                                solver.
                                 The external solver writes the result (in form of ILPSolutionData) back to the shared memory.
-The other methods of ILPSolverStub simply query ILPSolutionData.
+                                The solution getter methods of ILPSolverStub simply query ILPSolutionData.

 3.4 Adding a New Solver